-"If North Korea refuses to permit robust verification, we should lead all members of the Six Party talks in suspending energy assistance, re-imposing sanctions that have recently been waived, and considering new restrictions.
+If North Korea refuses to permit robust verification, we should lead all members of the Six Party talks in suspending energy assistance, re-imposing sanctions that have recently been waived, and considering new restrictions.
 Our objective remains the complete and verifiable elimination of North Korea's nuclear weapons programs.
-This must include getting clarity on North Korea's efforts to enrich uranium and its proliferation of nuclear technology abroad."
-104
+This must include getting clarity on North Korea's efforts to enrich uranium and its proliferation of nuclear technology abroad.111

 Key concerns about the details of the tentative verification agreement as well as whether North Korea had actually agreed to the provisions surfaced soon after the announcement.
-For example, while State Department officials said that North Korea agreed to removal of samples from the country for analysis, North Korea statements in press reports contradicted this.
-105 The Six Party were unable to reach agreement on a codified version of the verification measures in their December 2008 meeting.
-Negotiations continued on the verification protocol, as North Korea appeared to reject inclusion of sampling provisions.
+For example, while State Department officials said that North Korea agreed to removal of samples from the country for analysis, North Korea statements in press reports contradicted this.112 The Six Parties were unable to reach agreement on a codified version of the verification measures in their December 2008 meeting, as North Korea appeared to reject inclusion of sampling provisions.

-As described above, verification and monitoring activities in North Korea ended when Pyongyang asked U.S. and international inspectors to leave the country on April 14, 2009.
-106
+As described above, verification and monitoring activities in North Korea ended when Pyongyang asked U.S. and international inspectors to leave the country on April 14, 2009.113